DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/seriesTemplate/seriesTemplate.md

 If you define a data source in this manner, set the argument and value fields using the [argumentField](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/argumentField.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonSeriesSettings/#argumentField') and [valueField](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonSeriesSettings/valueField.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonSeriesSettings/#valueField') properties of the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonSeriesSettings/') configuration object (for all series at once).
 Then, define a template for the series using the **seriesTemplate** configuration object.
 Within this object, set the data source field that specifies the series name to the **nameField** property.

-If you need to specify individual values for options of a particular series, assign a callback function to the **customizeSeries** property of the **seriesTemplate** object.
+If you need to specify individual values for properties of a particular series, assign a callback function to the **customizeSeries** property of the **seriesTemplate** object.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/SeriesTemplates/"